fabioarnold/TwoTriangles/README.md

 #### Windows

-Open projects/visualstudio/TwoTriangles.sln in Visual Studio 2015 and the change the configuration from Debug to Release (I only configured Release x64 for now).
-Build the solution and place SDL.dll and glew32.dll, which you can find in the lib directory, in your target folder (e.g. projects/visualstudio/x64/Release).
-You should be able to run the program now.
+Open projects/visualstudio/TwoTriangles.sln in Visual Studio 2017 and build the TwoTriangles project either in Debug or Release mode.
+Note that the x64 is the only configured target.
+After a successful build you can find all the binaries the target folder (projects/visualstudio/x64/Release).

 ## Credits
 * [dear imgui](https://github.com/ocornut/imgui) by Omar Cornut